SoftingIndustrial/datafeed-edge-connector/Licenses/README.md

 #### License Server Information

-The License Server Information table provides an over view of the provided Softing Licenses of the connected floating license servers.
+The License Server Information table provides an overview of the provided Softing Licenses of the connected floating license servers.

 | Product | Server | Version | Expires | Order ID | Total | Used |
 | :------ | :----- | :------ | :------ | :------- | :---- | :--- |